-- 1. Please inform Catina Rossoll of the research rotation dates and instructions will be given for proper registration.
-Students should register for PHS 790 or PPS 790 research credit in addition to the rotation credits for the Pharm.D. program. - 2.
-It is recommended that a committee meeting be scheduled for no later than January of the PY4 Year to discuss timelines for the master's thesis exam.
-Notify the Student Affairs Coordinator (Catina Rossoll catina@uky.edu) of the date and time for the committee meeting and the evaluation forms will be set-up and a room will be reserved.
-The advisory committee meeting form should be completed and submitted to Catina Rossoll upon completion of the meeting. - 3.
+- 1. Students will inform catina@uky.edu of the 6-week APPE research rotation dates and instructions will be given for proper registration.
+Students should register for PHS 790 or PPS 790 research credit in addition to the rotation credits for the Pharm.D. program.
+The faculty mentor will provide a syllabus to the student for the research credit course. - 2.
+It is recommended that a committee meeting be scheduled for no later than January of the PY4 Year to discuss timelines for the master's exam and due dates for the submission of a written manuscript to the committee (which can serve as the basis of a thesis, publication, or both).
+Notify catina@uky.edu of the date and time for the committee meeting and the evaluation forms will be set-up and a room will be reserved.
+The advisory committee meeting form should be completed and submitted to the committee and catina@uky.edu prior to the meeting. - 3.
 At the beginning of the semester, a date for graduating dual degree student presentations will be determined.
 The student will give a 25-minute public seminar on the master's research project. - 4.
 The application for a May degree must be submitted prior to the deadline (usually within 5 weeks of the beginning of the semester).
-An email with deadlines to be met for a May degree will be sent by Catina Rossoll at the beginning of the spring semester. - 5.
-The request for a final examination must be filed at least two weeks prior to the date of the examination: https://ris.uky.edu/cfdocs/gs/MastersCommittee/Student/Selection_Screen.cfm.
-Students on scholastic probation are not eligible to sit for the final examination.
-Class must be in session for the student to sit for the exam.
-If the candidate fails the final examination, the committee may recommend to the Dean of the Graduate School the conditions under which a second examination may be administered.
-Insofar as it is practical, the same examining committee gives this examination.
-In all decisions the majority opinion of the committee prevails.
-If the committee is evenly divided, the candidate fails.
-A third examination is not allowed.
+An email with deadlines to be met for a May degree will be sent by catina@uky.edu at the beginning of the spring semester.